Understand your company's position and learn more about the options available

 Plus much more ...

-Once we are sure there are no outstanding liabilities, the signing of a deed of indemnity will allow us as liquidators, to distribute the company’s assets to shareholders.
+Once your appointed insolvency practitioner is sure there are no outstanding liabilities, the signing of a deed of indemnity will allow them to distribute the company’s assets to shareholders.
 This will comprise a large percentage of the company’s assets, minus a small amount which will be held back to cover the liquidation fees and associated disbursements, along with a slight buffer amount.

 Looking to close your company?